 New England Baptist Hospital Notice of Privacy Practices Summary

-The New England Baptist Hospital Notice of Privacy Practices Summary describes the practices of New England Baptist Hospital, New England Baptist Surgicenter and all of its entities, sites and locations.
+The New England Baptist Hospital Notice of Privacy Practices Summary describes the practices of New England Baptist Hospital and all of its entities, sites and locations, including New England Baptist Outpatient Care Center at Dedham/Westwood and New England Baptist Hospital at New England Baptist Surgicare.
 These entities may share medical information with each other for purposes of treatment, payment or hospital operations as described in the Notice of Privacy Practices.

 New England Baptist Hospital is required by law to: